Definition and Examples of Annual Percentage Yield

-- Enter the interest rate in cell A1 (interest rates need to go in decimal format).
+- Enter the interest rate (in decimal format) in cell A1.

-- Enter the compounding frequency in cell B1 (use 12 for monthly, one for annually, etc.).
+- Enter the compounding frequency in cell B1 (use "12" for monthly or "1" for annually).

 - Paste the following formula into any other cell: =POWER((1+(A1/B1)),B1)-1

 In the example above, you’ll find that the APY is 5.116%.
 In other words, a 5% interest rate with monthly compounding results in an APY of 5.116%.
 Try changing the compounding frequency, and you’ll see how the APY changes.
-For example, you might show quarterly compounding (four times per year) or the unfortunate one payment per year—which just results in a 5 % APY.
+For example, you might show quarterly compounding (four times per year) or the unfortunate one payment per year—resulting in a 5% APY.

 Figuring APY With a Formula

-If you like doing math the old-fashioned way, here’s how to calculate APY:
+If you prefer to do the math the old-fashioned way, manually calculate APY as follows:

 APY = 100 [(1 + r/n)^n] – 1 where r is the stated annual interest rate as a decimal, and n is the number of compounding periods per year.
 (The carat ("^") means "raised to the power of.")